mirellafavaretto/cypress-basico-v2/README.md

 Run `npm test:mobile` to run the test in headless mode on a mobile viewport.

-Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport.
+Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport